LsAntonio/cycle-gan/README.md

 * matplotlib=3.0.3
 * python=3.7.2

 Next, you need to download the trained model.
-You can download them from __here__.
-Make sure to put this file inside the /model/ folder.
+You can download them from [here](https://drive.google.com/open?id=13sMIG4sVmM-8zvAvM-ByuJu2uatE3Pa7).
+Make sure to unzip this file inside the /model/ folder.

 ## Running
 To run the project, make sure to have the images you want to convert in the images/inputs folder.
 This repository include some images you can use.
 If you use your own images, make sure to select the face areas.
 Also, you need to input an image with a single face.
 For better results, I suggest to resize the human faces to 64 x 64.
 This step is not necessary for the cartoon images.
 You can use jpg and png images.